ASTribble/code-challenge-nike/readme.md

 # Code Challenge Solution for Backend Software Engineer Position

 I left the original challenge / readme at the end of this file.

-This is a first pass at the challenge, and I am currently making the assumptions that the user id passed in will be valid and contained in the data set.
+This is a first pass at the challenge, and I am currently making the assumption that the user id passed in will be valid and contained in the data set.

 ## Solution Environment